-The Dividend Allowance is £2,000 from 6 April 2018, a reduction in the previous Allowance of £5,000, so careful planning is required.
+The Dividend Allowance is currently £2,000 so careful planning is required.
 Please talk to us to decide what is appropriate for you.

 Warning - close company loans to participators

 A close company (which generally includes owner managed companies) is taxed in certain circumstances when it has made a loan or advance to individuals or their family members who have an interest or shares in the company (known as participators).
 The tax charge is currently 32.5% of the loan if it is outstanding nine months after the end of the accounting period.
 The tax charge is repaid to the company nine months after the end of the accounting period in which the loan is repaid.